nancyyang27/icdep/Extension.md

 ## Extension
 ### How can we add additional features to the protocol without breaking previous functionality?
 * Send to any individual on the whole UW campus
+  For this part, we can give each individual on UW campus a